 The periods in which the use of 80% of contracted capacity is required in order not to trigger the mechanism

-Participants expressed different opinion whether the use of 80% of contracted capacity is required in just in one of the two periods (1st April- 1st September and 1st October – 30th March) mentioned in the Regulation or in both.
+Participants expressed different opinions whether the use of 80% of contracted capacity is required in just in one of the two periods (1st April- 1st September and 1st October – 30th March) mentioned in the Regulation or in both.
 According to informal discussions with CE, it is sufficient for a network user to use an average of 80% in one of the periods to avoid losing the capacity.

 The formula to calculate the capacity use